 - Offer a discounted price for clients who commit to multiple shoots within the same year.
 This can help you develop a long-term mindset and relationship with your client while guaranteeing a certain income over the next few months.

 Joining freelancing websites to get more photography clients

 A good marketing rule to follow is to establish a presence anywhere your audience is likely to spend their time.
 And as you probably already know, most clients will start by searching the web when looking for photographers.
-There are a lot of jobs/freelance website and online directories that attract huge amounts of traffic everyday.
+There are a lot of jobs/freelance websites and online directories that attract huge amounts of traffic every day.
 It's highly recommended to build a presence on those websites as they actively try to match clients searching for photographers with the actual photographers, they usually also make it very easy for you to get started and get your first few jobs.

 What's the best website to get more photography jobs?

-Beazy is a global community of creatives and go-to content production platform for businesses and organizations across the world.
+Beazy is a global community of creatives and a go-to content production platform for businesses and organizations across the world.
 We help companies like Zalando, Bombinate, Pinterest, SAP, Babbel and many more to find the creatives, equipment and locations they need.
 Connect with the people that matter to you, showcase your work, network, collaborate, post projects, hire talents, find jobs and get more clients.